Six Creative Ways to Teach the Resurrection to Children

 How can you teach the resurrection to kids this Easter season?
 After all, the meaning of Easter is an important part of passing along the Christian faith.

 Kids often learn best with engaging activities.
 Use these six ideas as a starting point to explain Jesus’ resurrection to children.
 The following suggestions incorporate reading and hands-on activities to help children understand the foundation of the Christian faith.

 1. Sharing the Easter Story

 Explaining the Easter story to children in terms they understand requires clarifying the terms specific to the main points.
 The definitions should be short and easy to remember.
-Before proceeding to explain Jesus’ death and resurrection, make sure the kids understand these basic words:
+Before explaining Jesus’ death and resurrection, make sure the kids understand these basic words:

 · Angel: God sends Angels to deliver messages to His people.

 · Cross: Two pieces of wood made into a “T” that Jesus was hung on to die.